 Lannan Literary Fellowship (USA), the Ostana Prize (Italy), a Seamus Heaney

-Fellowship (Queen’s University), and the Rooney Prize for Irish Literature, among others.
+Fellowship (Queen’s University), the Hartnett Poetry Award, and the Rooney Prize for Irish Literature, among others.